We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Signature-based Detection

 \subsection{Overview}

-To defend the adversarial patch, a natural way is to find an effective rule (e.g., a signature) to distinguish the adversarial pixels from the input example, and develop a mechanism to exclude them before feeding the example to the model.
-According to our observation, the adversarial patch actually possesses some distinct characteristics for identifying its pixels.
-In fact, the adversarial patch pixels often have measurable larger contribution to classifying the target bounding box as the attack target class, e.g., the \textit{Person} class.
+A natural way to detect the adversarial object is to find an effective rule (e.g., a signature) to distinguish the adversarial pixels in the input example and develop a mechanism to exclude them before feeding the example to the model.
+According to our observation, the adversarial patch actually possesses some distinct signatures to identify itself.
+We utilize the signatures to identify the possible adversarial patch in the input image, and then we filter out these identified pixels to generate a clean sample.